Self Help Groups (SHG) play a significant role in the development process of countries like India.

-- Importance of SHGs – Increased incomes of poor through collective performance.
+- Importance of SHGs – Increased incomes of the poor through collective performance.

 Statistics of SHGs in India

-- 80 lakh SHGs with active bank linkages in India.
+- About 1 crore SHGs with active bank linkages in India.

 - Involvement of 10 crore people of India.

-- 90% SHGs in India consist exclusively of women.
+- 90% of SHGs in India consist exclusively of women.

 SHG-Bank Linkage Program in India